 Posted by Brent Wilson on 8/9/2016 to Lawn Care

-Watering a lawn can mean the difference between a lush, green lawn you can be proud of or a burnt-out patch of withered up or dead grass.
+Watering a lawn properly or not can mean the difference between a lush, green lawn you can be proud of or a burnt-out patch of withered up or dead grass.
 Certain types of lawn grasses may require a lot of water during the hotter summer months, while others may require less.
-Where you live, climate, and whether water is abundant or in short supply, are important factors in helping you to choose the right grass type for your lawn.
+Where you live, climate, and whether water is abundant or in short supply are important factors in helping you to choose the right grass type for your lawn.

 Strategies for Watering a Lawn